 Can you talk to your doctor?
 About anything?
-A new study shows that patients who have a good relationship with their doctor have better health outcomes.1
+One study shows that patients who have a good relationship with their doctor have better health outcomes External Site.

 “I may sound like a broken record,” says Dr. Tim Gutshall, chief medical officer at Wellmark Blue Cross and Blue Shield.